Connect with us

 The facility will move Uganda’s crude oil from Kabaale, in the western Hoima region, to Chongoleani in Tanzania.

-The 24-inch diameter pipeline is expected to move 216,000 barrels of oil per day at a cost of $12.2 per barrel.
-It will be heated so as to keep the crude liquid enough to flow.
+The 24-inch diameter pipeline is expected to move 216,000 barrels of oil per day for $12.2 per barrel.
+It will be heated to keep the crude liquid enough to flow.

 Albert Andeso holds a degree in Civil Engineering from the University of Nairobi.
 He has extensive experience in construction and has been involved in many roads, bridges, and buildings projects.